connlim/productivity-tracker/README.md

 ### Planned Features
 - [x] Add support for per-session notes (to detail what you did in each session)
 - [x] Add new session records without having to start the timer
-- [ ] Edit project details
+- [x] Edit project details
+- [ ] Change create session to outline button
 - [ ] See total time spent on each project
+- [ ] Colored dots next to project name for better differentiation
+- [ ] Progress states: pending, in progress, completed
+- [ ] Make timer stand out from background
+- [ ] Change color scheme
+- [ ] Add more symbols
+- [ ] Organize projects by tags (e.g. programming tag: flutter app, java, web dev)
 - [ ] Track changes in productivity between days and weeks
-- [ ] Organize projects by tags (e.g. programming tag: flutter app, java, web dev)
-- [ ] Improve UI

 - [ ] Background service
 - [ ] Export and import data
 - [ ] F-Droid release